 The Four Steps of a Nursing Home Abuse Lawsuit

-If you recently received news that your senior loved one has endured nursing home mistreatment, you can rely on a Maryland nursing home lawyer from Brown Kiely LLP for legal assistance.
+If you recently received news that your senior loved one has endured nursing home mistreatment, you can rely on us.
 We have been committed to protecting the health and wellbeing of people since 1998.
 Our team can offer experience and empathy when it comes to helping you take legal action against the facility responsible for this abuse or neglect.
 You may have already filed a report with the nursing home facility regarding these incidents of mistreatment.
 You may have found that the response you received was less than satisfactory, and are now interested in taking further action.

 Finding out that the nursing facility is not going to properly address the allegation of resident mistreatment can be incredibly upsetting.
 You may then feel increasingly motivated to see that justice and compensation is sought.
-If there is a solid foundation for a lawsuit, then your nursing home lawyer at Brown Kiely LLP can help you prepare for the legal proceeding to come.
+If there is a solid foundation for a lawsuit, then your lawyer at Brown Kiely LLP can help you prepare for the legal proceeding to come.
 In general, there are four steps involved when undertaking a lawsuit.
 These steps can include the following:

 Talk with your loved one about all the times he or she was left unattended to, physically harmed, felt threatened, or otherwise treated in an unsafe manner.
 You may realize that there were more situations than he or she had initially informed you of.
 Sometimes, it takes a victim of nursing home mistreatment a long time to finally speak up about what is going on.
 Your loved one may have feared worsened abuse, or that he or she would not be believed anyway.

 Filing a nursing home abuse lawsuit with the courts in the appropriate Maryland jurisdiction and waiting for the facility to receive notice of the legal action being taken.
 Your nursing home lawyer can oversee your completion of the paperwork to notify you of errors or statements that could potentially have a negative impact on the case.

 Your nursing home lawyer can help you collect, organize and make copies of information that can be supportive to the case.
 The more details and proof you can bring forward regarding the mistreatment, the more likely you can get the settlement you are hoping for.
 Impactful evidence can include your loved one’s statements of the abuse, photographs of visible injuries, and witnesses who saw the incident happen.

-- Negotiation of Settlement and Trial: in most civil cases, rarely does it proceed forward to a court trial.
+In most civil cases, rarely does it proceed forward to a court trial.
 What is likely to happen is a settlement is reached, where all parties involved are satisfied with the resolution.
 However, if you are not pleased with the settlement, then you can move forward to a trial where a judge and/or jury decide the outcome instead.

 If you are worried about the safety of your loved one in a nursing home, we suggest reaching out to us right away.
 Please call us today for a free consultation with a nursing home lawyer clients recommend at Brown Kiely LLP.
 We can help you decide whether legal action may need to be taken regarding the mistreatment.